Thinka88/Perception_and_Identification_Experiment/README.md

 # Perception and Identification Experiment

-This repository contains a replication perception and identification experiment.
+This repository contains a replicated perception and identification experiment as well as all our collected data, analysis and writing.

-link zu paper einfügen
+The link to the original study can be found [here]()

+If you just want to access the code of the implemented experiment, please follow this link: [Code Repo](https://https://github.com/Thinka88/Perception-and-Identification-Experiment-Code)

 ## Experiment